MisterSzled/Poly-Strat-Defi-Futures/README.md

         // GMX settings
-        useLimitOrders: false,          // Set GMX limit orders when position is opened
+        useLimitOrders: false,          // Set GMX limit orders when position is opened },
-        gmxLimitAdjustment: 0.999,      // 1 is no adjustment - tightens strat defined SL/TP because GMX is a cunt },

     // Indicator to be checked for this strat